An infinite family of exotic subgroups of hyperbolic groups: Explicit examples

-Dodziuk shows that it is possible to obtain information about the $L^2$-cohomology of a manifold $M$ from studying the $L^2$-harmonic forms on $M$ \cite{Dodziuk1977}.
-His explicit calculation of the $L^2$-harmonic forms for hyperbolic manifolds yields the following:
+The non-hyperbolic subgroups in \cref{examples} will arise as subgroups of fundamental groups of hyperbolic manifolds.
+Dodziuk shows that it is possible to extract information about the $L^2$-cohomology of a manifold $M$ from studying the $L^2$-harmonic forms on $M$ \cite{Dodziuk1977}.
+His explicit calculation of the $L^2$-harmonic forms for hyperbolic manifolds yields the following result about the $L^2$-Betti numbers of such manifolds.

-\begin{thm}[\cite{Dodziuk1979}] Let $n \geq 1$ be odd.
+\begin{thm}[Dodziuk \cite{Dodziuk1979}] Let $n \geq 1$ be odd.
 If $G$ is the fundamental group of a closed oriented hyperbolic $n$-manifold, then for all $i \geq 0$,

 \end{thm}